-- 2. Grade of C or better in all Certificate core courses - 3.
+- 1. Minimum of 31 total semester credit hours as outlined - 2.
+Grade of C or better in all Certificate core courses - 3.
 Cumulative grade-point average of 2.0 or higher - 4.
 Complete Book of Mormon I or II, plus 2 additional credit hours of Religion - 5.
-Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation
+BAP 105 is required for graduation with a C- or higher and must be taken within four (4) years of graduation.